woojiahao/tp/docs/UserGuide.md

     - Exit UniCa$h (`exit`)

 The instructions for the usage of each command within each feature group are elaborated in the sections below.
+For the command examples mentioned herein, you can assume that `Output` refers to the text shown in the `Results Display`, unless stated otherwise.

 ### Transaction Management